ibbis-screening/common-mechanism/README.md

 5. [Author Information](#author-information)

 # Installation
+In addition to the CommonMechanism source code, users may need to install a number of software packages that will be called by the CommonMechanism.
+This section details the various dependencies

+## Python Packages
-The CommonMechanism pipeline has the following package dependencies:
+The CommonMechanism pipeline has the following python package dependencies:
  * plotly
  * taxoniq
+ * ncbi-taxon-db
  * biopython
  * matplotlib
  * kaleido
  * pybedtools

+## BLAST Aligner
+The CommonMechanism requires the BLAST code executable which is found at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.

+For more details on BLAST, see https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html.

+## DIAMOND Aligner
-Additionally, the CommonMechanism pipeline requires users to install [DIAMOND](https://github.com/bbuchfink/diamond "DIAMOND github") by the following commands:
+The CommonMechanism pipeline requires users to install [DIAMOND](https://github.com/bbuchfink/diamond "DIAMOND github") by the following commands:

     wget https://github.com/bbuchfink/diamond/archive/v2.0.13.tar.gz
     tar xzf v2.0.13.tar.gz